Deepin: Overview

 The distribution is widely praised for its aesthetics in various reviews, while it has also been criticized for various perceived breaches in user privacy.

 Market share

 According to Deepin, in December 2022 the operating system had more than 3 million users worldwide, supported 33 languages, and had accumulated more than 80 million downloads since 2008 (when it was renamed "Deepin" from "Hiweed Linux" and also changed to Ubuntu and Gnome as a basis).

 Deepin Desktop Environment

 Deepin features its own desktop environment called Deepin DE or DDE for short.
 It is written in Qt.
 The distribution also maintains their own Window Manager dde-kwin.
 The desktop environment was described as "the single most beautiful desktop on the market" by Jack Wallen writing for TechRepublic.
 The DDE is also available in the software repositories of Fedora 30.

-UbuntuDDE and Manjaro Deepin are community-supported distributions, that feature the Deepin Desktop Environment and some deepin applications.
-It is also possible to install DDE (Deepin Desktop Environment) on Arch Linux.
+Since 2019, DDE was also available on openSUSE Tumbleweed and Leap.
+However, on 7 May 2025, openSUSE announced the removal of DDE due to substantial packaging policy violations.
+In addition, there have been reports of recurring security issues, insufficient patching of vulnerabilities, inconsistent communication and limited upstream resources.
+As a result, maintaining a secure and reliable integration of DDE within openSUSE has become increasingly untenable according to maintainer team.

+Deepin is available on Arch Linux.